yuvraj2112/s3-uploader/README.md

    - region - string
    - accessKeyId - string
    - secretAccessKey - string

  (One of the s3_instance or awsCredential is required)

  - bucket - string - S3 Bucket to upload the file to
  - mimeFilter (optional) - function (mimetype, file_extension) <Returns: Boolean> - A function that will be passed file extension and mime.
 Can be overwritten to filter files and stop upload progress.
 Return < True > in case file is not supported.
  - compressed (optional) - Boolean - If using pako to compress.
 Default: false.
- - compressionRatio (optional) - Boolean - If using Pako, compression ratio to be used to decompress.
+ - compressionRatio (optional) - Number (1-9) - If using Pako, compression ratio to be used to decompress.
 Default: 1.
  - uploadUrlGen (optional) - function ({fields, mimetype, bucket, filename}) <Returns: string> - Method to programatically calculate the `key` to upload files to in S3.
 It will receive:
    - fields - Object - the fields parameters appended to formdata as an object with names as keys
    - mimetype - string - Calculated mimetype of the file being uploaded